 The Process

 Unlike many sales processes, the process of getting started on the path to solar was really easy.
-The salesman was from Kansas City and new to Boston 20150106_131541and really showcased the benefits of solar, what we could expect to pay and the anticipated savings.
+The salesman was from Kansas City and new to Boston and really showcased the benefits of solar, what we could expect to pay and the anticipated savings.
 All we had to do was share a recent electric bill.
 After mulling options, we decided on the zero money down and signed the paperwork for the team.
 Everything was smooth sailing and we were even installed early.
 The only hang up was our electric company NStar.
 They delayed the green light to turn us on, but hey I guess you wouldn’t like losing money either.

 Parting thoughts